Other / mixed grade configuration · Staten Island, NY

 What is the racial and ethnic makeup of Port Richmond School for Visionary Learning?

-The largest demographic group at Port Richmond School for Visionary Learning is Hispanic or Latino at 49.6%.
-The school serves a diverse student body in STATEN ISLAND, NY.
+The largest demographic group at Port Richmond School for Visionary Learning is Hispanic or Latino at 49.6% of enrollment, in Staten Island, NY.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 67.6/100.

 What is the Resource Investment Index for Port Richmond School for Visionary Learning?

-Port Richmond School for Visionary Learning has a Resource Investment Index of 23/100 (F) based on 3 factors: student-teacher ratio, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Port Richmond School for Visionary Learning has a Resource Investment Index of 25/100 (lower reported resources relative to schools nationally) based on 3 factors: student-teacher ratio, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page